 To learn more about the proposed projects, please visit the Preceptor page.

 The coursework is designed to provide an in-depth understanding of the science behind regulatory review, encompassing FDA activities across foods, drugs, devices, biologics, cosmetics, and tobacco.
-Coursework covers public policy, FDA law, epidemiology, clinical trials and design, and statistics.
+Coursework covers public policy, FDA law and policy, and FDA budgets/operations.

 Benefits of Working at FDA